 - Wake up before the kids.
 In my house, the morning is the number one most stressful time of day.
 The kids wake up hungry and needy and getting everyone out the door can feel like trying to escape an imminent hurricane.
 I learned early on that, as painful as it seems to wake up before my children, doing so enabled me to peacefully get myself ready before the onslaught of the day.
 Even 20 minutes allows me to quickly shower, get dressed, and eat a little something in peace before the barrage.

 - Make plans with friends.
-I think one of my biggest challenges when my husband is away is getting bored.
+I think one of my biggest challenges, when my husband is away, is getting bored.
 I never realized how much I looked forward to my husband coming home in the evening until he started not coming home.
 Even on days that I go into the office (yes, I am lucky to work part-time), the late afternoon can still drag on interminably, especially without the promise of someone walking through the door at some point to shake things up.
 Making plans with friends (dinner playdates are a favorite) helps relieve some of the late afternoon doldrums and helps time slip by.

 - Make dinner easy.
-This could also fall into the “treat yourself nice” category, but one (small) advantage of a spouse travelling is that there is one less mouth to feed.
-I love cooking, but my husband being out of town is the perfect time for kid-friendly meals (like lasagna, make your own pizza or a burrito bar, or just pulling something out of the freezer).
+This could also fall into the “treat yourself nice” category, but one (small) advantage of a spouse traveling is that there is one less mouth to feed.
+I love cooking, but my husband being out of town is the perfect time for kid-friendly meals (like lasagna, make your own pizza or burrito bar, or just pulling something out of the freezer).
 It’s also a great time to go out to dinner on a playdate.
 I figure if my husband is eating on an expense account, I might as well treat my kids and myself to a meal out once in a while!

 - Start bedtime early.
 The second most stressful time of day in our house is bedtime.
 Everyone is tired and wound up, and I pretty much want to do anything other than try to force my kids to floss, but my secret weapon is starting bedtime early.
 And, I mean, super early.
 Nothing helps decrease stress like extra time.
 In fact, sometimes I’ve had so much extra time after bath, tooth-brushing, and PJing, that I’ve had to be creative about filling in the time before bedtime.
 Of course, in my household no one ever complains about some extra bedtime stories, so we often cozy up and read lots of books together.

 - Treat yourself.
 I haven’t yet mastered this, but I think it’s really helpful to figure out a way to treat yourself nicely when your spouse is out of town.
-For some that might mean getting a sitter one night and going out with a friend.
-For others it might mean some other type of indulgence, or even just neglecting some household chores.
+For some, that might mean getting a sitter one night and going out with a friend.
+For others, it might mean some other type of indulgence, or even just neglecting some household chores.
 Whatever it is, find what you need to relax when your spouse is away and make sure it happens.

 - Negotiate a deal.
-Yes, your husband or wife is travelling for work and not pleasure.
+Yes, your husband or wife is traveling for work and not pleasure.
 But, let’s face it, there are no red-eyes, business dinners, or conferences that can hold a candle to being home with the kids full time with no relief in sight.
-While it’s always been unspoken (oops, it’s in writing now honey!), my husband pretty much gives me the mornings off when he’s in town.
+While it’s always been unspoken (oops, it’s in writing now, honey!), my husband pretty much gives me the mornings off when he’s in town.
 Sometimes that only accounts for 15 extra minutes of shuteye, but not having to jump out of bed the second my kids awake, for me, is like gold.
 For others, it might be some time out with friends, time to get a pedicure, or an extra night of take-out.
 Figure out what it is, and make sure your spouse agrees to it!

 Tips for the Emotional Side of Things